mnbvmnbv2/video-group-merger/README.md

 video chapters to separate videos such that one can upload more videos in a shorter amount of time.
 The main script is designed for groups of many smaller videos (e.g. lectures) to be combined and numerated.

-I tried combining it wwith the youtube API, but it was limiting both in number of uploads and authentication (4 instead of 10 per day with manual upload, and you steed need to authenticate per video anyway).
-I would suggest to just use `main.py` to merge the videos and manually upload them to youtube and then paste the chapter data.
+Use `main.py` to merge the videos and manually upload them to youtube and then paste the chapter data.

 This repo has been experimental for a long time and there are potentially multiple places where the documentation is outdated.